shapeoko/Docs/content/tips.md

 #####Take Your Time --- this is not a race.

 No, seriously this is not a race.
 You don't want to break one of these things.
-Not only will you be really mad at yourself, but you'll also have to buy a new piece of MakerSlide (or [use kitchen chemistry to dissolve the broken tap, see the wiki](http://www.shapeoko.com/wiki/index.php/Makerslide#Breaking_a_Tap)), a new tap, and possibly anything else that you break during your resultant outburst.
+Not only will you be really mad at yourself, but you'll also have to buy a new piece of MakerSlide (or [remove the broken tap mechanically or use kitchen chemistry to dissolve it, see the wiki](http://www.shapeoko.com/wiki/index.php/Makerslide#Breaking_a_Tap)), a new tap, and possibly anything else that you break during your resultant outburst.
 So, take your time and go slow.

 #####You're a Breaker now --- a chip breaker that is.